Home / Scholarships & Grants / DeBruyn Memorial

 Paul DeBruyn Memorial Student Scholarship

-Through the Paul DeBruyn Memorial Student Scholarship Fund, the Trust provides undergraduate and graduate students studying in the fields of geotechnical and foundation engineering with complimentary attendance at DFI conferences and seminars, along with travel assistance.
+Through the generosity of the Paul DeBruyn Memorial Student Scholarship Fund, the Trust provides undergraduate and graduate students currently pursuing studies in the fields of geotechnical and foundation engineering with complimentary attendance to the DFI Annual Conference along with travel assistance.

 Award

-In 2025, twenty-one travel grants of $1,000 each are available to support students attending one of DFI’s upcoming conferences.
-These grants are to be used to cover lodging, meals, travel and other related expenses.
-Additionally, recipients will receive full conference registration at no cost.
+In 2026, thirty-five travel grants of $1,000 each are available to support past scholarship recipients and applicants who wish to attend DFI’s Annual Conference.
+These grants cover lodging, meals, travel and other related expenses.
+Additionally, recipients receive full conference registration at no cost.

 Eligibility & Requirements